MarekMolder/Apollo/backend/README.md

     - Admins have full CRUD access to all resources

 - **Warehouse & Inventory Management**
-    - Manage storage rooms, inventory sessions, and current stock
+    - Manage storage rooms and monthly write-offs
-    - Link products to specific storage rooms and inventories
+    - Link products to specific storage rooms
-    - Track and audit all inventory changes
+    - Track and audit all storageRoom changes

 - **Product & Supplier Registry**
     - Create and manage products and categories
     - View and assign suppliers

 - **Stock Actions & Approval**
-    - Actions (e.g., write-offs, restocks) can be proposed
+    - Actions (e.g., write-offs) can be proposed
-    - Each action requires approval before updating the current stock
+    - Each action requires approval before updating the monthly statistics
     - Reasons can be attached to stock movements for traceability

-- **Auditing & Logging**
-    - Inventory audits are supported through `StockAudit` and `StockMovement`
-    - All operations are trackable and tied to user actions

 ### 📊 Managed Entities

-- `Product`, `ProductCategory`
+- `Product`, `ProductCategory`, `RecipeComponent`
 - `Supplier`, `Address`
-- `CurrentStock`, `Inventory`, `StorageRoom`, `StorageRoomInInventory`
+- `MonthlyStatistics`, `StorageRoom`,
-- `StockAudit`, `StockMovement`, `Reason`
-- `Action`, `ActionType`, `ApprovalRequest`
+- `Action`, `ActionType`, `Reason`

 ---